melonproject-archive/documentation/chapters/exchanges.md

 `orderAddresses[1]` - The address of the WETH token contract (taker asset token).
 `orderValues[0]` - The quantity of the MLN token, expressed in 18 decimal precision.

 This function requires that the `msg.sender` is the fund manager and that the fund is not shut down.
 The function then requires that desired MLN token trade quantity be approved by the Melon fund.
 The function calls the Melon Engine to get the corresponding quantity of ETH.
-The Melon Engine function `sellAndBurnMln` is called, as the fund transfers MLN for WETH, as the WETH is received by the Melon fund.
+The Melon Engine function `sellAndBurnMln` is called, as the fund transfers MLN for WETH, as the WETH is received by the Melon fund and transferred to the Melon fund's vault, `ownedAssets` is updated with the new position if required and finally, the order status is updated.
 &nbsp;

 `function () payable`